r-lib/xml2/cran-comments.md

   do about this.

 ## Downstream dependencies
-I ran `R CMD check` on all 86 reverse dependencies (https://github.com/hadley/xml2/tree/master/revdep).
+I ran `R CMD check` on all 91 reverse dependencies (https://github.com/hadley/xml2/tree/master/revdep).

-There were no issues found related to xml2.
+There were no issues found related to the xml2 changes.